 Approval is limited to one year for all research projects.
 Requests for annual re-approval must be made by completing the appropriate annual renewal form and providing a status report to the REB.

-As of April 1, 2014, all submissions to the REB are submitted electronically through Romeo.
+All submissions to the REB are submitted electronically through Romeo.
 If you have not received Romeo training, please email [email protected].
 To access Romeo, please use your user name and password.

 Major and Minor Modifications